vfarcic/devops26/manuscript/02-intro.md

     --default-environment-prefix jx-rocks
 ```

 Let's explore what we're getting with that command.
-You should be able to correlate my explaination with the console output.
+You should be able to correlate my explanation with the console output.

-First, GCP authentication screen should open asking you to confirm that you are indeed who you claim you are.
+First, the GCP authentication screen should open asking you to confirm that you are indeed who you claim you are.
 If that does not happen, please open the link provided in the output manually.

 Next, `jx` will ensure that all the GCP services we need (`container` and `compute`) are enabled.

 Once we're authenticated and the services are enabled, `jx` will create a cluster.
 It should take only a few minutes.

 Once the GKE cluster is up and running, the process will create a `jx` Namespace.
-It will also modify your local `kubectl` context and create a ClusterRoleBinding that will give you the administrative permissions.
+It will also modify your local `kubectl` context and create a ClusterRoleBinding that will give you the necessary administrative permissions.

 At this point, `jx` will try to deduce your Git name and email.
 If it fails to do so, it'll ask you for that info.

-Once the cluster is up-and-running and configured, `jx` will install `tiller` (Helm server), since that is the preferred mechanism for installing and upgrading applications in Kubernetes.
+Once the cluster is up-and-running and configured, `jx` will install `tiller` (Helm server), since that is currently the preferred mechanism for installing and upgrading applications in Kubernetes.

 The next in line is Ingress.
 The process will try to find it inside the `kube-system` Namespace.
-If it's not there (as it isn't), it'll ask you whether you'd like to install it.
+If it's not there (and it shouldn't be at this point), it'll ask you whether you'd like to install it.
 Type `y` or merely press the enter key since that is the default answer.
 You'll notice that we'll use the default answers for all the subsequent questions, since they are sensible and provide a set of best practices.

-Once we chose to install Ingress, the process proceeded and installed it through a Helm chart.
+Once we chose to install Ingress, the process installs it through a Helm chart.
 As a result, Ingress will create a load balancer that will provide an entry point into the cluster.
-This is the step that might fail our setup.
-GCP default quotas are very low, and you might not be allowed to create additional load balancers.
+This is the step that might possibly fail during our setup.
+The GCP default quotas are very low, and you might not be allowed to create additional load balancers.
 If that's the case, please open the [Quotas](https://console.cloud.google.com/iam-admin/quotas) page, select those that are at the maximum, and click the *Edit Quotas* button.
 Increasing a quota is a manual process.
-Nevertheless, they do it relatively fast so you should have to wait for long.
+Nevertheless, they do it relatively fast, so you should not have to wait very long.

 Once the load balancer is created, `jx` will use its hostname to deduce the IP.

-Since we did not specify a custom domain for our cluster, the process will combine the IP of the load balancer with [nip.io](http://nip.io/) service to create a fully qualified domain, and we'll be asked whether we want to proceed using it.
+Since we did not specify a custom domain for our cluster, the process will combine the IP of the load balancer with the [nip.io](http://nip.io/) service to create a fully qualified domain, and we'll be asked whether we want to proceed using it.
 Type `y` or merely press the enter key to continue.

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

-Further on, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
+Finally, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
 The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
 But, before it proceeds, it'll ask us a few additional questions.
 Which kind do we want to install?
 Static or serverless?
 Please answer with `Static Master Jenkins` (the default value).
 We'll explore the serverless option later.
 The next question is whether we want `Kubernetes Workloads: Automated CI+CD with GitOps Promotion` or `Library Workloads: CI+Release but no CD`.
 Choose the default value (Kubernetes Workloads).

 A few moments later, Jenkins & friends will be up and running, and you should see the password in the output (it should be `admin`).
 You'll also notice that Jenkins is now accessible through `http://jenkins.jx.[THE_IP_OF_YOUR_LB].nip.io`.

 We're almost done.
 Only one question is pending.
 You'll be asked to `select the organization where you want to create the environment repository`.
 Choose one from the list.

 The process will create two GitHub repositories; `environment-jx-rocks-staging` and `environment-jx-rocks-production`.
 Those repositories will hold the definitions of those environments.
-When, for example, you decide to promote a release to production, your pipelines will not install anything directly.
-Instead, they will push changes to `environment-jx-rocks-production` which, in turn, will trigger another job that will comply with the updated definition of the environment.
+For example, when you decide to promote a release to production, your pipelines will not install anything directly.
+Instead, they will push changes to `environment-jx-rocks-production` which will, in turn, trigger another job that will comply with the updated definition of the environment.

 That's GitOps.

 Nothing is done without recording a change in Git.
-Of course, for that process to work, we need new jobs in Jenkins, so the process created two that correspond to those repositories.
+Of course, for that process to work, we need new jobs in Jenkins, so the installation process created two jobs that correspond to those repositories.
 We'll discuss the environments in greater detail later.

-Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of the `default`.
+Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of `default`.

 We'll get back to the new cluster and the tools that were installed and configured in the [What Did We Get?](#intro-what-did-we-get) section.
 Feel free to jump there if you have no interest in other Cloud providers or how to install Jenkins X inside an existing cluster.

-EKS is coming next.
+Next up: EKS.

 ## Creating An Amazon Elastic Container Service for Kubernetes (EKS) Cluster With jx {#jx-create-cluster-eks}